stenasd/BIGNOTE/projects/secret/steamNft.md

         getFunds(account)

 # 5. frontend
-TODO upload nft and init it to testnet
+DONE upload nft and init it to testnet
-TODO upload contract and init it
+DONE upload contract and init itvh
-TODO get owned tokens in index
+DONE get owned tokens in index
-TODO
+TODO Query contract info
+TODO Query contract pool and price
-TODO
+TODO sendNft To contract
 ```
 main page
     on mobile combine to 1 panel and have tabs